-In a bid to boost private investment, several countries, such as India, have also turned to adopting market-oriented reforms; limited evidence exists thus far on the impacts (Malik et al. 2015).
+When electricity is unreliable or expensive, appliances such as air conditioners become harder to use, with especially severe implications for health and productivity in the hotter developing countries.
+In a bid to boost private investment, several countries have also turned to adopting market-oriented reforms; limited evidence exists thus far on the impacts (Malik et al. 2015).
 Markets do not operate independently of the state but depend on public investments in infrastructure and regulation to function well.
 For example, congestion on the transmission grid, which is publicly built, allows firms to exercise market power, raising prices and limiting competition in the energy market (Ryan 2019a).
 Expanding competition and supply therefore depends on the state of the entire electricity network, upstream to down.
+Many developing countries may not have the scale, especially on their own, to build reasonably competitive supply sides.
+We therefore see high potential returns to regional integration and cooperation in the construction of supply infrastructure.
+At a glance this cooperation may seem to exacerbate political risk, but it may as well mitigate risk, by binding countries towards a common goal.
+And even in large advanced economies like the United States, integration of electricity markets can have substantial benefits (Cicala 2020).